scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

-As long as the compiler has all the implicits in scope to summon a `Cartesian` of the correct type, we can use cartesian builder syntax or any of the other `Cartesian` methods to accumulate errors as we like:
+As long as the compiler has all the implicits in scope to summon a `Cartesian` of the correct type, we can use apply syntax or any of the other `Cartesian` methods to accumulate errors as we like: